Why not make the switch to vegan milk? It’s tastier, cruelty-free, and better for the planet.

 What terrifies the dairy industry is that they’ve got no way to fairly compete, since vegan milks are a better choice on every front.
 They consistently taste better than cows’ milk.
 Production costs are much lower since there’s no need to breed and house animals nor dispose of their waste.
 And unlike dairy milk, most vegan milks are low in saturated fat yet still contain plenty of calcium and protein.

 As a result, dairy industry lobbyists in both the USA and the European Union have sought to ban words like “milk,” “yogurt,” and “cheese,” from appearing on vegan dairy alternatives.
-Lawmakers in the EU have gone so far as to try to prohibit vegan products from being packaged in yogurt-style containers or milk cartons.
+Lawmakers in the EU have gone so far as to attempt to attempt to ban the use of milk cartons or yogurt-style containers for vegan dairy alternatives.

 Try a few vegan brands of vegan milk and you’ll likely be impressed by the flavor.
 You can find these milks in chocolate, vanilla, plain, and unsweetened varieties.